 Fine, I get it.
 They do hundreds of these surgeries every year, and they can’t possibly be expected to remember every single one.
 We can’t hold these people to a ridiculous standard.

 But they take notes, right?
-Medical providers keep a record of that kind of stuff so they don’t have to remember every little detail.
-You would think that inserting pacing wires on a patient’s heart would fall into that category, but neither the surgeon nor the surgical techs made any effort to record that information.
+Medical providers keep a record of that stuff so they don’t have to remember every little detail.
+You would think inserting pacing wires on a patient’s heart would fall into that category, but neither the surgeon nor the surgical techs made any effort to record that information.

 So, we don’t have those answers.
 The Defendant used the lack of information as an opportunity to say, “You can’t prove I breached the standard of care.”
-That’s is how they tried the case.
+That is how they tried the case.
 It was a classic “you can’t really prove it” defense.